-- 3 teaspoons psyllium husk (leave out if your store-bought flour already has xanthan gum or psyllium husk)
+- 3 tsp psyllium husk (leave out if your store-bought flour already has xanthan gum or psyllium husk)

 - Extra sweet rice flour for rolling

-8. Brush each one with some egg.
+- Brush each roll with the egg wash.
 Sprinkle some with sesame seeds and/or poppy seeds or leave the tops plain, if preferred.

 - Best eaten on the day of baking

-- Freeze well and can be reheated directly from the freezer to a moderate oven in 10 to 15 minutes.
+- They freeze well and can be reheated directly from the freezer to a moderate oven in 10 to 15 minutes.
 Cover the rolls with foil while reheating to prevent the outside from over-baking.

 you may also like